Vodafone

 Currently, the process of comparing TV packages and channel lineups is too complicated as it involves jumping between different sites.

-Adding extras as an "extra step before the cart"?
+Adding extras as an "extra step" before the basket?

 In the sales strategy, the Broadband and TV basic package is established first to simplify the decision-making process for customers, after which extras and additional options are introduced.